ronin-co/blade/README.md

 };
 ```

-This allows for shipping the least amount of code to the client, because the entire layout (including `Row`, with the only exception being `SomeComponent`) will be rendered only on the server, so no unnecessary code will leave the server.
+This allows for shipping the least amount of code to the client, because the entire layout (including `Row`, with the only exception being `SomeComponent`) will be rendered only on the server, so no unnecessary code will leave the server, ensuring that no unnecessary JavaScript must be downloaded.

 The following options are available: